codahale/lockstitch/design.md

 #### XOF vs PRF

-While BLAKE can produce output of arbitrary length via its eXtendable Output Function (XOF), Lockstitch uses ChaCha8 exclusively to generate output values.
+While BLAKE can produce output of arbitrary length via its eXtendable Output Function (XOF), Lockstitch uses AEGIS128L exclusively to generate output values.
 This is done for three reasons.

 First, this design provides a clean separation of responsibilities.
 BLAKE3 effectively functions as a chained KDF, a task for which it was designed and for which its fitness can be clearly analyzed.
-ChaCha8 is used as a pseudo-random function (PRF), the task for which it was designed.
+AEGIS128L is used as a pseudo-random function (PRF), the task for which it was designed.

-Second, in addition to a key, ChaCha8 requires a nonce which is copied directly into the cipher's initial state.
+Second, in addition to a key, AEGIS128L requires a nonce which is copied directly into the cipher's initial state.
 The use of the operation code in the nonce ensures that the output of an operation is dependent on both the protocol's state prior to that operation as well as the intent of the current operation and does so without requiring an additional BLAKE3 update.
-Because the key is derived from the protocol's state and assumed to be unique, the nonce can be used to encode intent without risk key/nonce pair re-use.
+Because the key is derived from the protocol's state and assumed to be unique, the nonce can be used to encode intent without risk of key/nonce pair re-use.

-Finally, despite the strong structural similarities between ChaCha and BLAKE3's XOF, the use of ChaCha8 provides a performance benefit due to the reduced number of rounds in the compression function.
-A hash function will always require more rounds than a PRF at an equivalent safety margin as its job is much harder: a hash function begins with a public state, takes a potentially large amount of adversarial data as input, and produces a digest which ideally reveals no information about said data; in contrast, a PRF begins with a high-entropy secret state, takes a fixed sequence as input, and produces an output stream which ideally is indistinguishable from random.
+Finally, the use of AEGIS128L provides a performance benefit due to the use of hardware AES instructions.
+On x86-64 or Apple Silicon processors, AEGIS128L will top 10 GB/s of output, more than 10x faster than BLAKE3's XOF output.

 ## Operations

-Lockstitch supports five operations: `Mix`, `Derive`, `Encrypt`/`Decrypt`, `Tag`/`CheckTag`, and `Ratchet`.
+Lockstitch supports five operations: `Mix`, `Derive`, `Encrypt`/`Decrypt`, `Seal`/`Open`, and `Ratchet`.

 ### `Mix`